maxdeviant/linear-sdk/README.md

 # linear_sdk

-A Linear SDK for Rust
+A Linear SDK for Rust.

 ## Development